Isaiah 53 - Outline of Isaiah (Book Notes menu page)

 • His death bore the sting of death for multitudes who trust in Him.
 1Cor 15:55-57

 • His death fulfilled and completed the significance of each of the distinct types of sacrifices described in the book of Leviticus.
-[The various types of sacrifices will be discussed briefly in the notes at v.12, below.]
+[The various types of sacrifices are mentioned briefly in the notes at v.12, below.]

 e.
 The Servant Satisfied (v.10-12)